aquariumbio/aquarium/docs/development/index.md

 # Aquarium Development Guide

-These guidelines are intended for those working directly on [Aquarium](http://aquarium.bio).
+These guidelines are intended for those working directly on the [Aquarium software](https://github.com/aquariumbio/aquarium).

 Everyone else should visit the installation page on [Aquarium.bio](https://www.aquarium.bio/?category=Getting%20Started&content=Installation).